Phydon/sf/README.md

 *simple file search*

-* colourful output and search indicating spinner by default
+* colourful output, clickable filepaths and search indicating spinner by default
   * disable via ```--performance``` flag
 * filter by file, directory and file-extension
 * exclude patterns from the search